Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Experiments

 \textbf{Expt.
-C: Robotic Warehouse Scanning for Object Detection.} We next evaluate \textit{motion-adaptive scanning LiDAR} design in a simulated warehouse inspection setting.
-We simulate 100 warehouse scenes with parametrized shelf heights and box sizes, then learn an implicit density over ground robot motion ($x\in[0,X]$), with fixed azimuth $-\pi/2$ (representing scanning LiDAR), elevation in range $[0,\pi/2]$, and max ToF 5m.
-We perform motion-adaptive sensing by truncating the density at each robot position $x$ and fitting Gaussian-parameterized rays (each defined by a learned elevation and time gate) over the position-truncated density.
-We simulate ray-mesh intersections on a held-out test set, and count ray–box hits as detections. \cref{fig:teaser} shows an example of our motion-adaptive LiDAR design; conditioning LiDAR designs on robot location allows us to propose well-shaped sensing strategies for different scene regions.
-As \cref{fig:results_metrics} demonstrates, this spatial adaptation enables more robust detection while reducing bandwidth requirements by $\sim10\times$ under a fixed ray budget.
+C: Adaptive Scanning for Object Detection.} We next evaluate \textit{motion-adaptive scanning LiDAR} design in a simulated warehouse inspection task.
+Across 100 scenes with randomized shelf heights and box sizes, we learn an implicit LiDAR density conditioned on robot motion ($x \in [0, X]$), with fixed azimuth $-\pi/2$, elevation in $[0, \pi/2]$, and maximum ToF 5\,m.
+At each robot position, we fit Gaussian-parameterized rays (with learned elevation and time gates) to the learned density, yielding motion-adaptive sensor configurations.
+Ray--mesh intersections are simulated on held-out scenes, with ray--box hits counted as detections.
+As shown in \cref{fig:teaser}, conditioning LiDAR design on robot location yields spatially adaptive sensing strategies; these designs achieve more reliable object detection while reducing bandwidth by $\sim$10$\times$ under a fixed ray budget (\cref{fig:results_metrics}).

 \textbf{Expt.
-D: Emitter Design.} Our task-driven implicit density also enables automated synthesis of alternative, constraint-aware emitters for a fixed detector configuration.
-In applications such as face scanning, emitter placement or power limits may prevent ideal co-located, collimated illumination.
-In \cref{fig:figure5}, we show that, for a detector replicating a standard mobile-phone LiDAR, our method can fit various emitter distributions over the 6D design space, yielding single and multiple-flood illumination patterns, and even bistatic emitter designs subject to user-specified hardware constraints.
-We evaluate these designs in a physically-accurate light-transport simulator \cite{pediredla2019ellipsoidal} and show in \cref{fig:figure5} that these alternative designs have minimal impact on reconstruction quality using the fixed detector design.
+D: Emitter Design.} Our learned implicit density also supports automatic synthesis of constraint-aware emitters for a fixed LiDAR detector.
+In real-world LiDARs, limitations on emitter placement or power often prevent ideal co-located, collimated laser illumination.
+As shown in \cref{fig:figure5}, given a fixed detector replicating a standard smartphone LiDAR, our method can fit diverse emitter designs in 6D design space, yielding single- and multi-flood illumination patterns and bistatic designs under user-defined constraints.
+We evaluate these designs in a physically-accurate light-transport simulator \cite{pediredla2019ellipsoidal} and show that our alternative emitter designs yield reconstruction quality comparable to conventional co-located laser designs (\cref{fig:figure5}).